 Inference engine: Functionality that provides runtime environment for a machine learning model and exposes corresponding machine learning model inference capability [5].

-AI/ML model subset: An elementary element of an AI/ML model that can be inferred independently.
+AI/ML model subset or AI/ML sub-model: An elementary element of an AI/ML model that can be inferred independently.

 AI/ML model composition: The composition of an AI/ML Model into one or more AI/ML model subsets.